MicrosoftDocs/sql-docs/docs/relational-databases/data-tier-applications/unpack-a-dac-package.md

 ## Import the .dacpac to a SQL project in Visual Studio

 Importing a .dacpac to a SQL project in Visual Studio results in the contents of the .dacpac being transformed into *.sql* files and organized into folders.
-Following the import, post-deployment scripts and pre-deployment scripts from the .dacpac are visible in the solution explorer.
+Following the import, post-deployment scripts and predeployment scripts from the .dacpac are visible in the solution explorer.

 1. Install [SQL Server Data Tools](../../ssdt/download-sql-server-data-tools-ssdt.md) as a part of Visual Studio and create a new SQL project.